ITC-cloud-soft/batch-job/README.md

 then access `https://localhost:8080` in browser
 ### License

-Yamler is licensed under the MIT License.
+Batch Job is licensed under the MIT License.
 ## Demo Images
 <table>
     <tr>